e-nzym3/blog/content/en/posts/iot-router_belkin-N450/index.md

 	tty (5)
 ```

 You'll notice that I added the `-comp lzma` argument.
 This is so that the compression method of my modified file system matches that of the source one.
-If you are wondering where I got this information from, take a look at the file signature of the original squashfs bin dump, it contains `, lzma compressed,`.
+If you are wondering where I got this information from, take a look at the file signature of the original squashfs bin dump, it contained `, compression:lzma,`.
 I compared the two file signatures to make sure everything looked alright:
 ```
 # file newrootfs.bin
 newrootfs.bin: Squashfs filesystem, little endian, version 4.0, lzma compressed, 2156316 bytes, 870 inodes, blocksize: 131072 bytes, created: Tue Apr 15 14:21:52 2025